shubakki/shubakki.github.io/content/posts/01WeaponizingGetTimestamp.md

 }
 ```

-Once injected in a program using any function that ends up calling `NtDelayExecution` (without it having it unhooked) it basically pops open a message box and nullifies the sleep by calling the original `NtDelayExecution` but with a `Delay` of 0.
+Once injected in a process using any function that ends up calling `NtDelayExecution` (without it having it unhooked) it pops open a message box and nullifies the sleep by calling the original `NtDelayExecution` but with a `Delay` of 0.

-Then again this is just theorical and to show how it would be possible to hook default sleep functions to nullify them, making malware unable to sleep through sandboxes with those functions at least.
+Then again this is just theorical and to show how it would be possible to hook default sleep functions to nullify them, making malware unable to sleep through sandboxes with those functions.
+As long as said malware doesn't unhook it whatsoever.

 We can for instance use it against an executable calling sleep two times such as
 ```cpp